Audi Q4 e-tron Review & Prices

 Even the entry-level Q4 e-tron comes with an 11.6-inch touchscreen infotainment system with satellite navigation, as well as Android Auto and (wireless, if you’ve got the right phone) Apple CarPlay connectivity.
 There’s optional wireless phone charging too.
 You get two USB-C connections up front, and two more in the back.

-It’s also now available with Amazon Alexa as the on-board assistant, allowing you to manage their calendars and shopping lists, as well as control compatible smart home devices via voice commands.
+It’s also now available with Amazon Alexa as the on-board assistant, allowing you to manage your calendars and shopping lists, as well as control compatible smart home devices via voice commands.

 The only downside is that Audi has decided to use touch-sensitive steering wheel controls, rather than physical buttons, and these are rather too fiddly to use, making it easy to select something you didn’t want, or miss the menu item that you were looking for.
 Sometimes, innovation is a bit too clever for its own good.